abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 Their good example reads like a sentence: *"Search for customer orders by date range, status, or total amount."*
 Their poor example reads like a UNIX flag: *"Execute order query."*

 Same tool.
 Same code behind it.
 One gets called; the other gets skipped.
-Academic researchers and the model vendor converge independently on the same prescription — that's the signal worth trusting.
+Academic researchers and the model vendor converge independently on the same prescription, and that's the signal worth trusting.

 ### Two Paths to Better AgentEx